github/docs/content/github/administering-a-repository/renaming-a-branch.md

 $ git remote set-head origin -a
 ```

-Run the following command to remove tracking references to `OLD-BRANCH-NAME`:
+Optionally, run the following command to remove tracking references to the old branch name.
 ```
 $ git remote prune origin
 ```